krishnakadiyala/NPAcourse/slides/data/M05_Ansible.md

 - Lab 1 - Deploying "Basic" Configurations with Ansible
   - Write Your First Ansible Playbook that will configure SNMP setting on 6 devices!
         - 3 IOS and 3 JUNOS devices
-- Lab 2 - Deploying Configs From a File
+- Lab 2 - Deploying Configs From a File Using *_config
+  - Shows how to push configuration using files.
+- Lab 3 - Deploying Configs From a File Using cli_config
   - Shows how to push configuration using files.

 ---